jpb12002/School_District_Analysis/README.md

 - Repeat analysis showed no change in outcomes in scores based on the type of school (Charter vs. District).

 ## Summary
+Overall, these were the changes in the school district analysis after reading and math scores for the ninth grade at Thomas High School were replaced with "NaN's":
+- The average math scores at Thomas High School decreased, causing a decrease in the district average math scores from 79 to 78.9
+- The percentage of students passing math at Thomas High School decreased, causing a decrease in the percentage of students passing math at the district level from 75% to 74.8%
+- The The percentage of students passing reading at Thomas High School decreased, causing a decrease in the percentage of students passing math at the district level from 86% to 85.7%
+- The percentage of students passing both math and reading at Thomas High School decreased, causing a decrease in the percentage of students passing both subjects at the district level from 65% to 64.9%

+Trends for the top performing schools in the district are small to medium sized Charter school that spend less than $630 per student.
+Of note, the changes in average scores and passing percentages after the removing the flawed scores are not very large, and some metrics did not change at all (i.e., average reading scores).
+There are a few reasons for why this was the outcome for the new analysis.
+One reason is there are 461 ninth grade students at Thomas High School and they represent only 1.2% of the total students in the district (39,170).
+As a result, any changes within this small sample are not weighted heavily in our calculations.
+Another aspect to consider is the possibility that the flawed scores were within acceptable ranges for the entire data set and did not contain a large amount of outliers.
+If the ninth grade scores did contain outliers, they would have skewed our original analysis and we would expect larger differences in the outcome metrics after they were removed.